GoogleCloudPlatform/apigee-samples/authorize-idp-access-tokens/docs/cloudshell-tutorial.md

 ## Cleanup

-If you want to clean up the artefacts from this example in your Apigee Organization, first source your `env.sh` script, and then run
+If you want to delete the artifacts from this example from your Apigee Organization, first source your `env.sh` script, and then run

 ```bash
 ./clean-up-authorize-idp-access-tokens.sh